 Cynically, that makes RTX one of the best large-cap stocks to buy because Raytheon has proven itself in the field of battle.

-It’s also worth noting that while RTX is quite choppy, it’s also up nearly 13% on a YTD basis, which is more than can be said about the crimson-laden major indices.
+It’s also worth noting that while RTX is quite choppy and currently is fighting to stay in the green, it was recently up nearly 13% on a YTD basis, which is more than can be said about the crimson-laden major indices.

 Best Large-Cap Stocks: ConocoPhillips (COP)